Alexandramejia/applied-ai-system-project/README.md

 - `test_conflict_detected_for_same_time_slot` — Verifies a `TIME_OVERLAP` conflict is raised when two tasks share a slot.
 - `test_scheduler_generates_items_for_owner_with_pet_and_task` — End-to-end check that the scheduler produces a valid plan.

 All six tests passed.
 The biggest lesson from testing was how important edge cases are.
 When I introduced a second pet, I had to ensure the scheduler re-read both pets' tasks and correctly detected cross-pet conflicts — behavior that hadn't been considered in the original single-pet design.
 Catching this through testing rather than in production was a clear example of why thorough test coverage matters.
+Edge cases like overlapping time slots and budget overruns also revealed an important behavior: the AI doesn't just flag the problem, it actively suggests what to do (e.g., which task to reschedule or shorten) and will sometimes drop a task altogether when there is no way to fit it within the given constraints.

 ---